 - 1/2 cup plain Greek yogurt

-- When ready, grill or sauté the chicken for 3-4 minutes on each side in a skillet lightly misted with cooking spray over medium-high heat, until lightly browned and cooked through.
+- When ready, grill or sauté the chicken for 3-4 minutes on each side in a skillet lightly coated with olive oil over medium-high heat, until lightly browned and cooked through.
 Discard the marinade.

-- When chicken is done, remove to a cutting board and slice into bite-sized strips.
+- When chicken is done, remove to a cutting board and slice into bite-sized pieces.
 Fill tortillas, top as desired, and enjoy!

 - Recipe adapted from The Live Fit Girls.